roccodev/roccodev.github.io/content/blog/2023-07-05-xenoblade-3-aggro.md

 * "Boosts aggro generated from dealing damage" only affects type 1 aggro.
     + This is different from "Reduces aggro generated from attacks", which works on both 1 and 4.
 * Aggro types 4, 5, and 6 have a base multiplier of `Hate / 100`, where `Hate` is from `BTL_Arts_PC`.
+* For type 7, the base multiplier is defined by the effect itself.
+For example, the highest obtainable value for the evasion effect is `6.5% = 0.065`. (from one of Masha's accessories)

 ## Choosing targets